-45 years of age, Malaysian, Female Director of Partner Resources & Compliance Berjaya Starbucks Coffee Company Sdn Bhd and Berjaya Food Supreme Sdn Bhd
+Director of Partner Resources & Compliance

+Berjaya Starbucks Coffee Company Sdn Bhd, Berjaya Food Supreme Sdn Bhd

-June serves as the head of organizational and cultural excellence at Starbucks, responsible for driving the organizational strategy and culture by creating a strong sense of ownership and positive synergy.
+June serves as the head of organizational and cultural excellence at Starbucks, responsible for driving organizational strategy and culture by creating a strong sense of ownership and positive synergy.
 She also looks after performance management and capability building where she is helping to accelerate transformation through leadership by attracting and developing the best talent and building a culture of engagement, accountability and ownership.

-She graduated in Bachelor of Arts majoring in Business Administration from Ottawa University, USA in 2001 and has completed her Diploma in Human Resources Management from MIHRM in 2003.
+June was appointed to her current position on 1 January 2015.
+She graduated with a Bachelor of Arts, majoring in Business Administration from Ottawa University, USA in 2001 and completed her Diploma in Human Resources Management from MIHRM in 2003.

-She received the award for HR Leader - Gold Award 2015 by Malaysia Institute of HRM.
+She was awarded the HR Leader - Gold Award by the Malaysia Institute of HRM in 2015.